 But back to the peanut butter and jelly sandwich.

 Buckle in, kids.

 How To Make A Peanut Butter And Jelly Sandwich In 243 Simple Steps

 Step #1: Grab all of the overpriced condiments from the cupboard.
 The expensive all natural peanut butter, the high-end jelly, the bread that costs as much as a car payment.
 For all of those parents who use the cheap peanut butter, high fructose jelly and white bread, congrats on not loving your child.

 Step #3: Cut the crusts.
-I’m not sure why or when this became a thing, since it’s all just bread, but at some point in time some little kid arbitrarily decided “I DON’T WANT CRUSTS” and now it’s a thing every parent does.
+I’m not sure why or when this became a thing since it’s all just bread.
+At some point a little kid arbitrarily decided “I DON’T WANT CRUSTS” and now it’s a thing every parent does.
 Maybe the crust is where all the gluten lives?
 I don’t know.

 Step #4: Take the crusts and shove it inside the sandwich because screw them this bread costs $50 a loaf and you’re not wasting a crumb.

 Step #5: Decide if you’re going to cut the sandwich into squares or triangles, but don’t spend too much time overthinking it, because you’re going to be wrong whatever you choose.
 If you cut it in triangles, the kid will want squares.
 If you cut it in squares, he’ll want rhombuses.
 Just make sure to put the knife down when he freaks out about the shape or you’ll contemplate cutting yourself into shapes.